Sylvanian Families (1987 TV series)

 Sylvanian Families is a syndicated animated series based on the Sylvanian Families merchandising franchise developed by Epoch.
 The series was produced in the United States by DIC Animation City with the animation being produced in Japan.
 It was first broadcast in 1987 in first-run syndication, with reruns on The CBN Family Channel in the late 1980s and PAX TV during the late 1990s.

+Story

+In a land called Sylvania, anthropomorphic animals called Sylvanians live and do normal lives.
+In each episode, a human child wishes that he or she could visit Sylvania when they have problems.